DrSLDR/2048-automata/README.md

   Direction, except now also calculates for the possibility of merges.
 This means it will (probably; not exhaustively tested) not attempt to move in a direction it cannot.
+* **Random Available Merge Priority** Prioritizes merges.
+Will only allow movement into empty space when there are no merges possible.

 More advanced Automata will be implemented later.